qdm12/cod4-docker/readme.md

     You can also run the container with `--user=$UID:$GID` or with `--user="root"` (unadvised!)

-1. Run the following command as super user:
+1. Run the following command as root user:

     ```bash
     docker run -d --name=cod4 -p 28960:28960/udp \